elunna/hackem/hackem_changelog.md

     - Protects you(or monsters) from clobber and hurtle attacks.
 - [x] Added Sonic Resistance property (from Splice)
     - Protects you(or monsters) from sonic attacks.
-    - protects you from dragon roars
 - [x] Added Psychic Resistance property (from Splice)
+    - Illithids start with psychic res.
     - Protects you from forgetting skills, spells, and other things from potions and scrolls of amnesia, as well as mind flayer and zombie attacks.
     - Protects you from an illithids psionic wave and tentacle attacks.
     - Protects from most fear attacks, including dragon roars.
+    - Wearing items that give psychic resistance stop you from being afraid.
 - [x] Added LarvaCarrier property - some monsters can infect you with eggs!

 ### Upgrading/Tinker

-- [x] Upgrading mechanic (via potions of gain level from Slash'EM)
+- Upgrading mechanic (via potions of gain level from Slash'EM)
-    - [x] Instead of crystal balls upgrading to magic markers, they upgrade to lenses (going to markers didn't make much sense, and it wasn't too useful since the marker would only have a handful of charges)
+- Instead of crystal balls upgrading to magic markers, they upgrade to lenses (going to markers didn't make much sense, and it wasn't too useful since the marker would only have a handful of charges)
 - I removed a lot of the weapon upgrades, since now a lot of those are covered by forge recipes.
 A few still remain for quarterstaves and boomerangs
 - I also added upgrade paths for all special new armors
 - The flintstone to healthstone exploit has been fixed; flintstones only upgrade one at a time.

 ### Gem Alchemy